TheGoodlike13/liberty_or_death/README.md

 'cn' can be seen in [#slap_intro](#slap_intro) using an entirely different structure.
 Where the hell did it suddenly pop in from?
 Can I just ignore it?
 I'm gonna ignore it.

-So I enter 'sudo ldapadd -x -W -D "dc=goodlike,dc=eu,dc=local" -f mumkashi.ldif' and it asks me for LDAP password.
+    sudo ldapadd -x -W -D "dc=goodlike,dc=eu,dc=local" -f mumkashi.ldif

+This asks me for LDAP password.
 No idea which password is that supposed to be, but luckily I used the same password FOR EVERYTHING just in case this would happen, so we should be fine.
 Except we're not fine because it gives an error.

-'ldap_bind: Invalid credentials (49)'.
-OK then.
+    ldap_bind: Invalid credentials (49)

 Bruh, the first google search is [#reading_a_book_he_says](#reading_a_book_he_says).
 Do we really need a book for this?
 Jesus Christ...
 Nothing in the response makes much sense to me, but I tried out the "debug" command!

+    sudo ldapadd -v -d 63 -W -D "dc=goodlike,dc=eu,dc=local" -f mumkashi.ldif

 It did print a lot more gibberish this time.
-I could even see that it connected to LDAP server, AND sent the password in plaintext!
+I could even see that it connected to the LDAP server, AND sent the password in plaintext!
 Hurray!
 Still doesn't work.

 Look, irrespective of this being the right thing to do or not, or even relevant or not,